Our people

 Karen Lee

 Karen is an urban sociologist and cargo-bike eccentric with specialist expertise in place experience measurement, active transport planning and community participation.
-She founded Solidaria to offer accessible, creative solutions to equity issues in the public realm.
+She founded Solidaria Studio to offer accessible, creative solutions to equity issues in the public realm.

 Karen collaborates immersively with clients to help them build their strategies, capabilities and public programs, evaluate their progress, celebrate their success stories, and connect a wider variety of people to richer community creation processes for better places.